2022 Tournament Dates: September 24th – 28th, 2022

 This coming September in Halifax, NS, international and local sports fishermen will join private boaters along with local charters to compete in the “Halifax Nova Scotia International Tuna Tournament (HNSITT)”.
-The HNSITT proudly announces that this year’s tournament will be a qualifying event for the Offshore World Championship (OWC) billfishing tournament to be held in April of 2019 in Quepos, Costa Rica (to be confirmed). www.offshoreworldchampionship.com
+The HNSITT proudly announces that this year’s tournament will be a qualifying event for the Offshore World Championship (OWC) billfishing tournament to be held April 28th to May 3rd of 2019 in Quepos, Costa Rica (to be confirmed). www.offshoreworldchampionship.com

 and to determine the final total number of bluefin tuna that may be landed in support of the IWK Foundation.

 - Bluefin Tuna are managed in the Atlantic by the international commission for the conservation of Atlantic tuna (ICCAT).
 Quotas are set at sustainable levels by the International members based on the most up to date scientific advice.
 As a member of ICCAT, Canada receives an allocation based on this scientific data.
 The tournament fishes within the Canadian allocation, hence at a sustainable level that allows the stocks to continue to grow.”

 Any fish landed in the tournament will be sold domestically and/or overseas with the proceeds of all sales being donated to the “IWK Health Centre Foundation” in Halifax Nova Scotia.
 In order to optimize charitable contributions for the event, a portion of the tournament entry fees will be directly donated to the IWK in lieu of any cash prizes awarded to the tournament winners.

 The Halifax International Tuna Tournament results and press releases are included on the Photos & Releases Page.